-Source of infection affects hospital mortality in septic shock patients in the ICUMay 20th, 2013 in Diseases, Conditions, Syndromes /
+Source of infection affects hospital mortality in septic shock patients in the ICUMay 20, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 In ICU patients who have septic shock, the anatomic source of infection has a strong effect on the chances of survival, according to a new study from researchers in Canada.

 "Understanding the local infection source in patients with septic shock may influence treatment strategies and clinical outcomes," said researcher Peter Dodek, MD MHSc, professor of critical care medicine at the University of British Columbia in Vancouver.
 "Accordingly, we examined the relationship between anatomic source of infection and hospital mortality in nearly 8,000 patients who had septic shock and who were admitted to ICUs in Canada, the United States and Saudi Arabia."

 "We found that there are meaningful differences in hospital mortality among anatomic sites of infection in these patients."